Getting started

 This will save and load the following aspects of the GameObject:

-For information on Saving and Loading Prefab Instances, see the Saving and Loading Prefab Instances guide.
+For information on Saving and Loading Prefab Instances and more detailed information on saving GameObjects, we recommend taking a look at the Saving and Loading GameObjects and Prefabs guide.

 You can also save and load Arrays, Lists, Dictionaries, Queues, Stacks and HashSets in the same way as you would save and load any other data.